medhanie-weldemariam-git/CareerCloudEntityFrameworkDataLayer_Part4/README.md

 @Author: Medhanie Weldemariam @Date: January 21, 2019 @Place: Toronto, ON

-In this module, I implement an Entity Framework data layer.
+In this module, I implemented an Entity Framework data layer.
-The Entity Framework layer will implement the IDataRepository interface which means that this interface can be used interchangably with the ADO data layer in part 3 of same project.
+The Entity Framework layer implements the IDataRepository interface in Part 3; which means that this interface can be used interchangably with the ADO data layer in part 3 of same project.